 Bower was the first Resident.
 The tower is said to have been built by the same Taffy Jones who designed Mapo Hall.

 A nearby house, reputedly that of Captain Bower.

 The view back towards Mapo Hill.

 From the tower toward the commercial center.

-The building on the left, for the Co-operative Bank, was Ibadan's first highrise and though it's upstaged now was the work of two very progressive architects, Maxwell Fry and Jane Drew.
+The building on the left, for the Co-operative Bank, was Ibadan's first highrise and though it's upstaged now was the work of those two very progressive architects, Maxwell Fry and Jane Drew.
 The building opened in 1961 and was much brighter then than now.
 The building on the right, Cocoa House, opened four years later.
 Ibadan, in case you're wondering, is the biggest city in Nigeria's cocoa-producing region.

 Approaching the commercial center.